f3d-app/f3d/CONTRIBUTING.md

 ## How to get started with development

+To contribute to F3D as a developer, first you may want to try and build F3D for yourself.
+If you are already familiar with software compilation, you can take a look at our [build](doc/dev/BUILD.md) guide.
+If not, you may want to look at our [getting started](doc/dev/GETTING_STARTED.md) guide, that provide steps to compile F3D.

-To contribute to F3D as a developer, you may want to take a look at the opened [issues](https://github.com/f3d-app/f3d/issues), especially, the ones with the ["good first issue"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label.
+Once you are able to build F3D, you may want to take a look at the opened [issues](https://github.com/f3d-app/f3d/issues), especially, the ones with the ["good first issue"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label.
 If one sounds interesting to you, then you should just go ahead and comment on the issue and ask for any help or clarification needed.
 F3D maintainers will see your comment and provide guidance as needed.
+You can also reach out on discord.

 You can then fix the issue in your side and contribute it to the F3D repository, by following the workflow described below.

+Of course, if you are already using F3D and want to improve it for your specific needs, because you want a feature or found a bug, that is definitely possible.
+Feel free to reach out for guidance by opening an issue or asking on discord.

 Another way to get started is to improve the documentation.